Work Stride: Managing Cancer at Work

 At least one in three adults in the U.S. will develop cancer in their lifetime, which means that employees may face a cancer diagnosis or care for a loved one with cancer while continuing to work.
 A Hopkins program, Work Stride: Managing Cancer at Work is available free of charge as a benefit to JHU employees.

 Work Stride: Managing Cancer at Work is a program designed specifically to meet the needs of employees who want to be proactive in preventing cancer, and those who are dealing with a cancer diagnosis or caring for someone with cancer.
 It also has information designed specifically for supervisors on how to best support employees through a cancer journey.

 Work Stride: Managing Cancer at Work includes two components: expert and personal support from nurse navigators, and web-based education and resources.

-- A nurse navigator is available by telephone to provide confidential guidance to employees on medical and work issues while being treated or when serving as a caregiver, as well as access to support groups and other resources.
-To speak with the nurse navigator, call 410-955-6229 or email email@example.com.
+- A nurse navigator is available by telephone to provide confidential guidance to employees on cancer prevention, medical and work issues while being treated for cancer or when serving as a caregiver for a loved one with cancer, as well as access to support groups and other resources.
+To speak with the nurse navigator, call 844-446-6229 or email email@example.com.

 - The Work Stride: Managing Cancer at Work website provides comprehensive information and videos for employees, covering topics such as types of cancer, screening, prevention, and caregiver education.
 A separate portal on the website is available for managers, offering guidance and resources for supporting and managing employees who have cancer or are caring for someone with cancer.